-Test of English as a Foreign Language (TOEFL) scores of no less than 25 are required in Listening and Speaking.
-AlE and SEVP require that international students present financial evidence of the ability to cover their educational and living expenses.
+AIE and SEVP require that international students present financial evidence of the ability to cover their educational and living expenses.
 More details are available from the PDSO.

+28.2.
 International Student Fees

 International students are invoiced for fees at the beginning of each semester.
 The first invoice is payable prior to the beginning of the course and each subsequent invoice will be due within the first 2 weeks of beginning of semester studies, or by previous arrangement with AIE.
-For information regarding fees or possible payment options, please contact the Financial Aid Administrator: Kate Kruse at kate.kruse@aie.edu.
+For information regarding fees or possible payment options, please contact the Financial Aid Officer: Regina Craw Crockett at reginag@aie.edu.

+28.3.
 For all Advanced Diploma Courses:

 An enrollment fee of \$100 applies toward tuition.
-Tuition is \$26,100 for 2021-2022.
+Tuition is \$33,000 for 2025-2026.
 Students are expected to supply their own transportation to and from the course.